Measures of complexity and entanglement in fermionic many-body systems: Abstract

 \section{Abstract}

+There is no unique and widely accepted definition of the complexity measure (CM) of a many-fermion wave function in the presence of interactions.
+The simplest many-fermion wave function is a Slater determinant.
+In shell-model or configuration interaction (CI) and other related methods, the state is represented as a superposition of a large number of Slater determinants, which in case of CI calculations reaches about 20 billion terms~\cite{Johnson:2018}.
+Although in practice this number has been used as a CM for decades, it is ill defined: it is not unique, and it depends on the particular type and the number of single-particle wave functions used to construct the Slater determinants.

-We discuss the properties of the canonical wave-functions, also known as the natural orbitals, which are needed in order to evaluate the entanglement entropy, which characterizes the degree of complexity and entanglement of many-body wave-functions.
-We illustrate their properties in the particular case of a complex non-equilibrium process, induced nuclear fission described within a real-time Density Functional Theory framework extended to superfluid systems.
-The entanglement entropy of the fissioning nucleus illustrates the localization mechanism of the many-body wave-function in Fock and/or Hilbert space.
+The canonical wave functions/natural orbitals~\cite{Lowdin:1956a,Lowdin:1956,Bardeen:1957,Bogoliubov:1958,Valatin:1958,Gennes:1999,Ring:2004} and their corresponding occupation probabilities are intrinsic properties of any many-body wave function, irrespective of the representation, and they provide a unique solution to characterize the CM.
+The non-negative orbital entanglement entropy, which vanishes for a Slater determinant, provides the simplest CM, while a more complete measure of complexity is the entanglement spectrum.
+We illustrate these aspects in the case of a complex non-equilibrium time-dependent process, induced nuclear fission described within a real-time Density Functional Theory framework extended to superfluid systems, which can describe simultaneously the long-range and the short range correlations between fermions.

+The orbital entanglement entropy of the fissioning nucleus illustrates the localization mechanism of the many-body wave-function in Fock and/or Hilbert space.
+The (minimal) number of Slater determinants required to represent such a complex many-body wave function with a well defined number of particles in the case presented here is about $10^{500}$.
 The realistic case of the highly non-equilibrium nuclear fission process illustrated here is equivalent to a system of $23.328\times10^9$ interacting quantum spin-1/2 particles, likely the largest system where quantum entanglement has been studied so far.
-Our study also points to rather economic methods to construct approximate, but accurate sets of canonical wave functions or natural orbitals, which can be easily improved and which can be used in various calculations.